Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 ** ETL Stage 1 (Data extraction, transformation and loading )
 * Imported packages from commonly used python libraries
 * Checking and analyzing initial dataset information regarding column names, total number of rows and columns,  datatypes, empty values.
-* Transforming dataypes into numeric datatype
+* Transforming dataypes into numeric datatype using imputer pipeline

 ## The rationale to map the business requirements to the Data Visualisations